HRanWang/Spatial-Re-Scaling/README.md

 ## Network
 ![](https://github.com/schizop/SA/blob/master/network/network.png)

+The proposed architecture formulates the task as a **classification**.
+It consists of four components.
+The yellow region represents the backbone feature extractor.
+The red region represents the deeply supervised branches (DS).
+The blue region represents six part classifiers
+(P).
+The two green region represents two sets of spatial attention layers (SA), SA1 is not used for the main results.
+It only appears in the ablation study.
+Then the total loss is the summation over all deep supervision losses, six part losses and the loss from the backbone.
+Note that the spatial attention is only added before GAP.

 # Preparation
 Prerequisite: Python 2.7 and Pytorch 0.4.0(we run the code under version 0.4.0, maybe versions <= 0.4.0 also work.)
 ## Dataset